Integrated Professional Reviews

 Dating back to October, 2005, CellarTracker has featured fully automated integration of professional reviews from Stephen Tanzer's International Wine Cellar (which is now part of Antonio Galloni's Vinous).
 More recently, in October, 2007, this facility was expanded to include several new publications.
 Since that point we have regularly added new channels from professionals, bloggers and anyone generating interesting, unique, professional content.
 Generally speaking, to be eligible for a channel, the publication in question should have at least 1,000 wine reviews as well as either its own website or a regular newsletter.

 All users see the presence of all reviews, but some scores, review text and drinking windows (if published) are only presented based on rules established by the content authors.
 This is described here.
 Any channel can be suppressed if you are not interested in the content or have no interest in subscribing.

 Enabling and Disabling Channels

 You can control which content channels are enabled for your account on the My Subscriptions page.
 By default, you will see the presence of a review from a paid content channel, but not the details.
-If you are a mutual subscriber of the content channel, you can enable integration by clicking the Sign Up link shown below the publication name.
+If you are a mutual subscriber of the content channel, you can enable integration by clicking the Link Subscription button shown below the publication name.

 If you have already signed up with a publication, the current expiration date will be shown.
 If you renew your subscription to the publication, you can click the Update link to refresh the link.